Gunfight at the O.K. Corral: Conflicting versions of events

 Though usually opposing each other in their depiction of events, reporting by both the Epitaph and the Nugget initially supported the lawmen's version of events.
 Woods, the publisher of the pro-Cowboy Nugget, was out of town during the hearings, and an experienced reporter, Richard Rule, wrote the story.
 The Nugget staff had a close relationship with Behan, but Rule's story, as printed in the Nugget the day after the shootout, backed up the Earps' account.
 This varied widely from Behan's and the Cowboys' later court testimony.

 Subsequent stories about the gunfight published in the Nugget after that day supported Behan's and the Cowboys' view of events.
 Other stories in the Epitaph countered the Nugget's later view entirely and supported the lawmen.
-In addition, Dr. George Goodfellow, who examined the Cowboys after their deaths, told the court that the angle of the wound in Billy Clanton's wrist indicated that his hands could not have been in the air, or holding his coats open by the lapels, as witnesses loyal to the Cowboys testified.
+Dr. George Goodfellow, who examined the Cowboys after their deaths, told the court that the angle of the wound in Billy Clanton's wrist indicated that his hands could not have been in the air, or holding his coats open by the lapels, as witnesses loyal to the Cowboys testified.

 Part-time newspaper reporter Howell "Pat" Hayhurst transcribed the testimony from the hearings in the early 1930s as part of a Federal Writers' Project, which was part of the Works Progress Administration.
 According to one report, Hayhurst was a friend of the Behan family.
 After he completed his transcription, he kept the original document in his home, where it was destroyed in a house fire.